ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - If people understand how lens can benefit them
 - If people want to create

 - But, you may ask, why am I deserving to write in this topic?
-Waht is inquien about me?
+What is inquien about me?
 There are other people that can probably write about this topic as much as I can...it's true.
 So I decided ot build a company alongside this book to show you my unique experience.

+TL;DR: Build things that customers want, better than anyone else.

 ## Identifying Oopportunities
 -

-Bjuilding a Hypothesis
+Building a Hypothesis
 - People will create a lens to classify information that is important to them
 -